-- For key issue #1, evaluate the existing IOPS work, specifically defined in 3GPP TS 23.180 has been completed and the solutions are captured in Solution 1 - 15
+- For key issue #1, evaluate the existing IOPS work, specifically defined in 3GPP TS 23.180 [7] has been completed and the solutions are captured in Solution 1 - 17

-- For key issue #2 the solution is FFS
+- For key issue #2 no solution was agreed.

 The results from the solutions for KI#1 will be considered for the follow-up normative work in Release 19.